Gaussian Process Boosting: A Non-linear and Non-parametric Mixed Effects Model

 \subsubsection{Joint grouped random effects and Gaussian process models}

 Grouped random effects and Gaussian processes can also be combined.
-An example where such models are used is so-called repeated measures data.
-For instance, one can assume that within groups, there is temporal and/or spatial dependence modeled by a Gaussian process.
+For instance, such models are used for repeated measures and longitudinal data.
+One can assume that within groups, there is temporal and/or spatial dependence modeled by a Gaussian process.
 In a single-level grouped random effect model, this means that every group contains a Gaussian process and the different Gaussian processes are independent among each other.
-Alternatively, one can assume that there is one single global Gaussian process in combination with grouped random effects, i.e. the same Gaussian process is related to all observations and it accounts, for instance, for spatial or temporal correlation among all observations.
+Alternatively, one can assume that there is a single global Gaussian process in combination with grouped random effects, i.e. the same Gaussian process is related to all observations and it accounts, for instance, for spatial or temporal correlation among all observations.